Updated 13 June 2026

 | Financial services | $425 | Securities-related employment claims, structured exposure |

-Why EPLI Pricing Has Risen Since 2020
+Why EPLI Pricing Stays Elevated

 - Post-MeToo era harassment claim frequency stays elevated above pre-2018 baselines